-Secure it well before driving off (if the handrail is installed, strap under it!), and make sure you use a rain cover if you have more than a short distance to go or the weather is looking dubious.
+Secure it well before driving off (recommended: two trucker straps, one that goes around the stove and pulls it forward, the other that goes around and pulls it back), and make sure you use a rain cover if you have more than a short distance to go or the weather is looking dubious.

 If you have any issues – trailers with sides that are too high for the forks, etc – the friendly guys at Mainfreight ought to be able to sort you out.
 As always though, give us a ring right away if any kind of issue with collecting at the depot.

-Inspecting for damage at the depot might be a bit trickier than receiving it at home, as you don’t really want to go unpackaging it until you’re all the way safely home!
-I suggest you take photos of it as is (wrapped) at the depot, and if there’s any damage to the packaging itself, open that part up and take a look.
-Having some packing tape (or asking them for some) could be a good idea: it would let you rip into our packaging to inspect the stove, then tape it back up for your trip home from the depot.
+Inspecting for damage at the depot might be a bit trickier than receiving it at home, as you really don’t want to go unpackaging it until you’re all the way safely home!
+I suggest you take photos of it as is (wrapped) at the depot, and if there’s any damage to the packaging itself, tear that part up and take a look.
 If in any doubt, give us a call while you’re still at the depot and before signing for it.